surveysolutions/docs/content/faq/features-in-beta.md

 - satellite map viewing, positioning, and area measurement on the tablets in the Interviewer App.
-This feature is known to be incompatible with Android 64-bit OS.
+This feature is known to be incompatible with Android 64-bit OS in versions of Survey Solutions prior to 18.08.
 - shapefile overlay in a geography-type question.
+- offline supervisor App.